jlacar/aoc-in-kotlin-all/src/main/kotlin/lacar/junilu/aoc2015/day24/README.md

 For Part 1, the number of compartments was hard-coded to 3.

 For Part 2, the number of compartments was parameterized.
 Adding a parameter with a default value of 3 made this easy.
+However, the default of 3 doesn't make much sense and the associated change to part 1 was small (only the call in the test was affected) so I decided to make the parameter mandatory.

 Had to change return type to Long because Int wasn't big enough to hold the product - negative QEs indicated overflow.